 Following this course, you will be able to:

 - List examples of Lean Construction in practice

 - Explain the origins of Lean Construction

 Click on the link below to participate in the self-paced interactive course.

-The Lean Education Program courses are predominately offered by AGC Chapters around the country.
+The Lean Construction Education Program courses are predominately offered by AGC Chapters throughout the country.
 Locate upcoming classes through the Lean Course Calendar (link is external)